Visual Instruction Bottleneck Tuning: Experiment

-\paragraph{Vittle improves generalization to long-tail distributions.} Not only subtle perturbations on input, but long-tail samples are also commonly encountered in many MLLM applications.
-In Table \ref{tab:openqa_lt}, we validate \ours on three long-tail QA tasks constructed with real-world user queries.
-We see that \ours also excels in generalizing long-tailed samples compared to the baseline.
-Interestingly, \ours (L)--learnable prior--exhibits better performance compared with \ours (F).
-We speculate that a learnable prior IB guides the model to learn a better sensitivity for high-level abstractions as well as an invariance to low-level noise by allowing additional flexibility to shape data-driven priors, yielding superior performance on tasks that require in-depth understanding of irregular queries.

 \end{minipage} \paragraph{Vittle preserves competitive performance on general benchmarks.} Although the main focus of \ours is to improve the model's robustness under distribution shifts, securing the rich multimodal understanding capability and knowledge to diverse disciplines is also crucial as an essence of MLLM.
-To validate the multimodal understanding with an advanced level of knowledge, we evaluate each method on four representative closed-form QA benchmark datasets covering various fields.
+To validate this, we evaluate each method on four representative closed-form knowledge-intensive QA benchmark datasets covering various fields.
 In Table~\ref{tab:general}, we observe that \ours shows competitive performance with the standard approach, which implies that \ours can also be used as a general-purpose learning objective.

 \end{minipage}